 svnlook is a tool provided by Subversion for examining the various revisions and transactions in a repository.
-No part of this program attempts to change the repository-it's a "read-only" tool. svnlook is typically used by the repository hooks for reporting the changes that are about to be committed (in the case of the pre-commit hook) or that were just committed (in the case of the post-commit hook) to the repository.
+No part of this program attempts to change the repository-it's a "read-only" tool. svnlook is typically used by the repository hooks for reporting the changes that are about to be committed (in the case of the pre-commit hook) or that were just committed (in the case of the pre-commit hook) or that were just committed (in the case of the pre-commit hook) to the repository.
 A repository administrator may use this tool for diagnostic purposes.